Estimated reading time: 7 minutes

 - 1/2 cup lemon juice

-- On the stove-top put the ingredients for the lemon simple syrup on the stove and get that going.
-Keep warm once it is done as you will be pouring it hot over the lemon loaf.
+- On the stovetop, put the ingredients for the lemon simple syrup on the stove and get that going.
+Keep warm once it is done as you pour it hot over the lemon loaf.

 - Use a hand or stand mixer to blend the vanilla, eggs, butter, sugar, lemon juice, and extract